haydendonald/ATEMVisionSwitcher-Libary/README.md

+# Project Abandoned
+I am no longer supporting this project as we do not need this libary anymore.

 # ATEM Vision Switcher Libary Development Branch

-Currently in development created by Hayden Donald.

 This is a C# libary for the Black Magic Design ATEM Live Production Switchers.
 This project aims to allow developers to use the ATEM SDK more easily with this
 API doing most of the backend processing.

-#### This Branch Is Most Likley Buggy!
-Use The Release Branch

 ## Current Support
 The project is currently not tested.
 It is however being developed with a ATEM ME2